Black-topped red polished jar

 Not On View

-This vessel, of highly polished black-topped redware, is made of a fabric characteristic of the classic phase of Kerma pottery.
+This jar, of highly polished black-topped redware, is made of a fabric characteristic of the classic phase of Kerma pottery.
 The red surface was created by application of ochre prior to firing in an oxidizing atmosphere and polishing with smooth stones/pebbles.
 The black top was attained by turning the beaker over to place the upper portion in an oxygen-reduced atmosphere of burning organics/ash.

 (Accession Date: June 28, 2006)